Capacitor Energy Calculator

-This is the capacitor energy calculator, a simple tool which helps you evaluate the amount of energy stored in a capacitor.
-You can also the find how much charge has accumulated in the condenser.
-Read on to learn what kind of energy is stored in a capacitor, and what is the equation of capacitor energy.
+This is the capacitor energy calculator, a simple tool that helps you evaluate the amount of energy stored in a capacitor.
+You can also find how much charge has accumulated in the condenser.
+Read on to learn what kind of energy is stored in a capacitor and what is the equation of capacitor energy.

 What is the energy stored in a capacitor?